 - Not-So-Imaginary Friend: Sandy initially tries to tell her mother about Blinky and Pinky, but she doesn't believe her.
 Blinky repeatedly going back to sleep when she tried to show him to her didn't help.
 She eventually decides it's better not to tell her and keeps it a secret until the end of the series.
 When her mother finally finds out the truth she asks Sandy why she didn't tell her.
 Sandy reminds her that she didn't believe her when she did.

 - Panty Shot: Sandy in a couple of episodes.

 - Paper-Thin Disguise: Sandy's koala disguise, which you can see in the opening is just a koala hat and partial face mask...and nothing else.

-- Rich Bitch: Sandy's friend (or should that be frenemy?)
-Olivia.
-She's vain, selfish and materialistic, and plays The Rival to Sandy in a few episodes (including "Cinderella Sandy").
+- Rich Bitch: Olivia.
+She's vain, selfish and materialistic, sometimes unnecessarily rude to Sandy's plain-looking friend Emily, and plays The Rival to Sandy in a few episodes (including "Cinderella Sandy").

 - Shout-Out: In the English dub of the Cinderella episode, Cinderella's mouse friends are known as Gus and Jaq, just as in the Disney film.